leol-223/eval-bias-data-retriever/README.md

 ### Implementation Details

-The script is designed to retrieve a high amount of data (thousands of entries) while being light on the university website's infrastructure.
+The script is designed to retrieve a high amount of data (thousands of entries) without spamming requests.
+This means it runs over a long period of time, with only minimal need for human intervention.

 *   **Extraction:** Automatic extraction of data from webpages, using Selenium and BeautifulSoup.
-*   **Session Persistence:** Uses a human-in-the-loop approach where session cookies are manually captured from a browser and injected into the automated instance.
-This bypasses bot-detection challenges.
+*   **Testing:** Uses basic tests to determine the quality of the data.
 *   **Ethics and Rate Limiting:** A minimum 30 second between requests delay is used, to abide by `robots.txt` rules

 ### Technical Stack